pragmint/open-practices/practices/decouple-from-third-parties.md

 Every situation is unique, so there's no one size fits all guidance for this situation.
 Be aware of the trade-offs you're making and use your head.

-## Introspective Questions

-### Assessing Dependency on Third-Party Tools

-* What are the key third-party dependencies we rely on in our projects?
-* Have we identified any single points of failure or critical dependencies on specific third-party tools?

-### Challenges of Tight Coupling with Third-Party Tools

-* Have there been instances where changes or updates to third-party tools have caused unexpected issues or disruptions in our projects?
-* Have we encountered other challenges in the past due to tightly coupling our code with third-party tools?

-### Long-Term Implications of Dependency Management

-* What are the potential risks and drawbacks of maintaining high levels of dependency on third-party tools in the long term?
-* What steps can we take to future-proof our projects and mitigate risks associated with changes or discontinuation of third-party tools?

 ## How to Improve

 ### [Do A Spike](/practices/do-a-spike.md)